dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/release-notes/cpp-3.md

 ### Fixed

-- Resolved a performance issue where processing certain specific images could cause unusually high CPU and memory usage.
+- Resolved a performance issue that could cause unusually high CPU and memory usage in some cases.

 ### Changed